Meaad96s/datapreparation_titanic/README.md

 # Data Preparation for Titanic Dataset
 This lab is about data preparation.
-Using Data Refinery to clean the data and fix some issues.
+Using Data Refinery for shaping operations clean, organize, fix, and validate data.

 # Summary